-At CST Spark, we automatically age-rebalance your RESP based on the child’s age and anticipated graduation year.
+At CST Spark, we automatically rebalance your RESP based on the child’s age and anticipated graduation year.
 When your child is very young, a majority of the contributions and government grants are allocated to equities.
 Over the years, we gradually lower the equity exposure with a corresponding increase in fixed income.
 By the time your child is 18, and ready to enroll in post-secondary education and needs to pay for tuition and books, most of the funds will be in lower risk, short-term fixed income.
-Basically, no matter when you start an RESP with us, we will ensure your savings are invested in the appropriate asset mix (based on your child’s age) to help maximize your returns!
+Basically, no matter when you start an RESP with us, there is a CST Spark Education Portfolio with a suitable asset mix to help maximize your returns!

-The do-it-yourselfers may want to try and figure out the right combination of assets for their child’s RESP savings on their own, but at CST Spark, we take this task of rebalancing off from our customers’ to-do lists, so they can focus on the important things—like sports’ team registrations, homework support and finding new, clever ways to hide vegetables in a variety of foods.
+The do-it-yourselfers may want to try picking stocks and bonds for their child’s RESP savings on their own, but at CST Spark, we take this task off our customers’ to-do lists, so they can focus on the important things—like sports’ team registrations, homework support and finding new, clever ways to hide vegetables in a variety of foods.
 (We’re well aware of how much goes into raising those future scholars!)

 Don’t forget to factor fees into any investment decision

 Another consideration when investing RESP money is how much you’re paying in fees.
 According to the Investment Funds Institute of Canada, major banks and fund companies take about 2% per year to manage your assets in their mutual funds (ouch!).
 Each of our CST Spark Education Portfolios have an annual management fee of 1.3%, plus an underlying investment fee of up to 0.2%.
-This lower fee helps you save money each year and adds up to more dollars earned for your child’s education.
+These fees impact the rate of return on your investment and could add up to more dollars earned for your child’s higher education.

 The bottom line

 Getting the right mix of assets is sweet.
-Because you can invest in an RESP for 18 years (from when your child is a baby to when they head off to school), putting more of your investments in higher growth assets and gradually shifting towards a lower risk mix can help make the most of your RESP savings.
+Investing in an RESP for 18 years (from when your child is a baby to when they head off to school), allows you time to put more of your investments in higher growth assets and gradually shift towards a lower risk mix to help make the most of your RESP investments.